-[If applicable, provide details of the assets that have a different highest and best use from the current use, and why the non-financial asset is being used in a manner that differs from its highest and best use.
+[If applicable, provide details of the assets that have a different highest and best use from the current use, and why the nonfinancial asset is being used in a manner that differs from its highest and best use.
 Otherwise, include a sentence stating that all assets valued at fair value in this note are being used for their highest and best use.]

-Commentary - Fair value measurement

-Appendix E contains further guidance on fair value for infrastructure, property, plant and equipment AASB 13.76 In order for an asset/liability to be disclosed as Level 1 of the fair value hierarchy, there needs to be a quoted market for an identical asset; i.e., shares in listed entities.
+Commentary - Fair value measurement Appendix E - section 5 of the Code, contains further guidance on fair value for infrastructure, property, plant and equipment In order for an asset/liability to be disclosed as Level 1 of the fair value hierarchy, there needs to be a AASB 13.76 1. quoted market for an identical asset; i.e., shares in listed entities.
 Councils are not expected to have any Level 1 assets or liabilities and therefore there is no reference to Level 1 in the Code.
 This note should include only assets and liabilities carried or disclosed at fair value.
-Cash, term deposits, right of use assets, capital WIP, payables, borrowings etc. are not included in the fair value measurement note since they are not carried at fair value.
-AASB 13.93d 3.
-For Level 2 and 3, councils need to provide a description of the valuation technique(s) and the inputs used in the fair value measurement.
+Cash, term 2. deposits, right of use assets, capital WIP, payables, borrowings etc. are not included in the fair value measurement note since they are not carried at fair value.
+AASB 13,93d For Level 2 and 3, councils need to provide a description of the valuation technique(s) and the inputs 3. used in the fair value measurement.
 If there has been a change in valuation technique (for example, changing from a cost approach to an income approach), this change should be disclosed along with the reason for it.
 This may be presented in a tabular format.